 Recently William has visited Namibia and Tanzania as the patron of Tusk Trust and Royal African Society, whose patronage he took this year.
 Read more about Tusk Trust here.
 If you would like to know about the Tusk Trust Awards its official website is here.
 The magnificent venue of this year’s awards Banqueting Hall has a fascinating history, click here to know more about it.

-Tonight, Duchess attended the Tusk Awards with her husband William second time.
+Tonight, The Duchess of Cambridge attended the Tusk Awards with her husband William second time.

 William and Catherine met with the award nominees/winners, Tusk supporters and sponsors.
 The host of the night was Kate Silverton.
 Prince William presented three awards – Tusk Award for Conservation, Tusk Wildlife Ranger Award and The Prince William Award for Conservation in Africa.